postmanlabs/labs-docs/_posts/01_postman/12_workspaces/2018-01-22-using_workspaces.md

 [![elements list](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/WS-add-WS-results-list.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/WS-add-WS-results-list.png)

-### Removing Workspaces
+### Removing elements from Workspaces

+When you remove a Workspace, it is no longer visible in that particular Workspace.
+You can still get that element in any other Workspace where it exists.

+You can remove an ele

 #### Removing Workspaces in the sidebar

-Removing an entity from any workspace will remove it from that workspace alone.
-"Remove" will remove an entity from that workspace alone.
-If the entity exists in any other workspace, they won't be affected.
-"Delete" will remove the entity from ALL workspaces.

 [![remove sidebar](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/WS-remove-WS-via-sidebar.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/WS-remove-WS-via-sidebar.png)